pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	watch kubectl get pods --namespace tidb -o wide

-When you see all pods `Running`, it's time to proceed forward!
+When you see all pods `Running`, it's time to `Control + C` and proceed forward!

 ## Connecting to TiDB

 There can be a small delay between the pod being up and running, and the service being available.
-When you see `demo-tidb` appear, the service is ready to connect to:
+You can watch list services available with:

 	watch "kubectl get svc -n tidb"

+When you see `demo-tidb` appear, you can `Control + C`.
+The service is ready to connect to!

 You can connect to the clustered service within the Kubernetes cluster: